benresonance-star/Task-Checker/specification.md

 >
 > **Features**:
 > - **Admin Simulation Mode**: Persistent toggle for admins to simulate the "Viewer" role with pulsing orange indicators and mobile header alerts.
-> - **Administrative Session Controls**: User management interface with 'Deactivate Current Task' (ShieldOff) and 'Clear Users Session List' (Eraser) buttons using custom in-app modals.
+> - **Admin Console**: Centralized tabbed interface for managing Team Members (user roles, session clearing) and Project Registry.
 Support an **Admin Feedback Ledger** with contextual breadcrumbs (`PROJECT / Checklist / Task`), relative timestamps, and the ability to directly delete entries to clear user task notes.
-> - **Two-Stage Project Deletion**: Secure deletion workflow with a secondary 'Last Chance' warning and complete cloud storage cleanup.
+> - **Two-Stage Project Deletion**: Secure deletion workflow managed within the Admin Registry with a secondary 'Last Chance' warning and complete cloud storage cleanup.
 > - **Checklist Removal Safety**: In-app confirmation modal for removing checklists from projects, warning about potential work loss.
 > - Multi-format Import/Export (JSON, ZIP, CSV). **Hide Export on mobile.**
 > - Intelligent Plain Text parser for hierarchical lists.
-|> - **Branding Console**: Floating, resizable HUD for live-adjusting brand colors and corner radii with real-time sync and iterative snapshot updates.
+> - **Branding Console**: Floating, resizable HUD for live-adjusting brand colors and corner radii with real-time sync and iterative snapshot updates.
-|> - **Main Sidebar Toggle**: A smooth, animated toggle to collapse the primary navigation sidebar in Desktop Mode, enabling an immersive, wide-screen view.
+> - **Main Sidebar Toggle**: A smooth, animated toggle to collapse the primary navigation sidebar in Desktop Mode, enabling an immersive, wide-screen view.
 State is persisted in `localStorage`.
-|> - **Dynamic Versioning**: Link the UI version display directly to the `version` field in `package.json`.
+> - **Dynamic Versioning**: Link the UI version display directly to the `version` field in `package.json`.
-|> - Personalized UI Folding: Store section expand/collapse states in localStore for individual workspace control.
+> - Personalized UI Folding: Store section expand/collapse states in localStore for individual workspace control.
 > - **Persistent Dashboard**: Implement a project-view layout with a collapsible metadata dashboard organized into Identification, Planning, and Building sections. **Optimize mobile layout with bordered Edit buttons and stacked controls.** The Active Focus card must use **font-black** and **large-scale typography (up to 6xl)** for the primary task title.
 > - **Add Logic Workflow**: Provide an "+ Add Checklist" modal to select and assign master templates to projects.
 > - **Online Documents**: Implement a project-specific file explorer with Firebase Storage integration, global search, and a recursive "Deep List" view mode.
 Grid view features "shapes only" icons (amber folders, blue files) for a modern feel.